How to Clean a Pitching Machine

 - The fourth is a rag.

 Start by unplugging your pitching machine, then removing the pitching wheel.
-Heat up the surface of the pitching wheel with the heat gun or hair dryer until the build-up is soft and rubbery.
-Then, use the putty knife to gently pry off the residue.
+Heat the surface of the pitching wheel with the heat gun or hair dryer until the build-up is soft and rubbery.
+Then, use the putty knife to pry off the residue gently.

 Once the residue is gone, spray some methyl ethyl ketone on a rag, and then wipe down the pitching wheel in order to remove any additional residue that can’t be seen or is stubbornly clinging to the surface.
 Then, put the pitching wheel back on your machine.